Janesh7/CPP_DSA/14. OOPs Concept/readme.md

 Some IMP points to remember

-- When we create a class the memory assigned to it will be the sum of all the memories of its properties.
+- When we create a class the memory assigned to it will be the sum of all the memories of its properties **AND PADDING AND GREEDY ALLIGNMENT**.
 - **If the class is empty class , the memory assigned to it will be 1 byte, which is used for identification**
 - to include a file -
 ```
 #include "hero.cpp"
 ```
 - to access the data member/propery (it should be public) we use dot operator '.'
+- getter used for returning the value/ reading
+- setter used to modify the value, certain conditions can be used